Mattio-cmd/dotfiles/README.md

 The main focus of this dotfiles is X11, but I also added my hyprland and waybar configs.

+Keep in mind that hyprland is configured for my two monitor set-up, so you might need to change that.

 ### Configs
 - Currently has configs of: